 - Sunflower Seeds: sunflower seeds are optional, but add a lovely textural component and slightly nutty flavor.

-- Vegan mayo: we used Follow Your Heart Vegenaise.
-If you're OK with dairy or you're prepping this for a crowd, regular mayo will work just fine.
+- Vegan mayo: we used Follow Your Heart Vegenaise, but there are so many great vegan mayo brands out there that will all work well for this coleslaw!
+If you're prepping this for non-vegans, regular mayo will work just fine.

 - Tahini: we found that tahini adds a lovely, nutty flavor and extra creaminess, but if preferred, leave it out and sub with more mayo.

-- Make the dressing.
-In a large bowl, whisk together ½ cup vegan mayo, 1 ½ tbsp tahini, ½ tbsp dijon mustard, 1 tsp apple cider vinegar, ½ tsp agave nectar, ½ tsp salt, ¼ tsp garlic powder, ¼ tsp onion powder, ⅛ tsp cayenne, and 1 tbsp water until smooth and creamy.
+Make the dressing.
+In a small mixing bowl, whisk together ½ cup vegan mayo, 1 ½ tablespoon tahini, ½ tablespoon dijon mustard, 1 teaspoon apple cider vinegar, ½ teaspoon agave nectar, ½ teaspoon salt, ¼ teaspoon garlic powder, ¼ teaspoon onion powder, ⅛ teaspoon cayenne, and 1 tablespoon water until smooth and creamy.

 - Easier prep: you can chop the carrots and cabbage with a food processor to make things easier.
 This video provides a clear and useful tutorial showing how to do it by using the slicer attachment that comes with your machine.

-- Serving: Serve right away, or if preferred, refrigerate for an hour before serving.
+- Serving: Serve right away, or for best results, refrigerate for an hour before serving.
 Since vegan mayo doesn't contain any eggs, you don't have to worry too much about leaving this out at room temperature, but it definitely tastes better cold (in my opinion).

-We used both purple and green cabbage, but you their tastes are interchangeable.
-However, the color of purple cabbage can run into the dressing.
+We used both purple and green cabbage, but they are interchangeable, so you can just use one or the other if preferred.
 Purple cabbage is also more nutrient dense.

 Coleslaw gets its origins from the Dutch koolsla, meaning "cabbage salad".